 - Mechanism: the Pfizer and Moderna vaccines are “mRNA” vaccines, and the Johnson & Johnson is a “viral vector” vaccine.
 All of them use virus parts (either mRNA or proteins) to trigger the immune system into building defenses that block production of those parts in the actual virus.
 In either case, these parts break down quickly and have no further influences on the body.

 - Dosage: the Pfizer requires 2 doses spaced 21 days apart, the Moderna is 2 doses spaced 28 days apart.
 The J&J requires only one dose.

 - Eligibility: Everyone ages 6mos. and older is eligible to receive the Pfizer vaccine.
-Children ages 6mos. - 5 years are eligible to receive the Moderna vaccine.
+Children ages 6 months–5 years are eligible to receive the Moderna vaccine.
 Everyone ages 18 and up are eligible to receive the Moderna and J&J vaccines.

-- Approval: The Pfizer vaccine has full FDA approval for use by ages 16+, and is available under an Emergency Use Authorization (EUA) for ages 6mos - 15 years.
-Moderna and J&J are available under an EUA for ages 18+ and Moderna is available under EUA for ages 6mos - 5 years.
+- Approval: The Pfizer vaccine has full FDA approval for use by ages 16+, and is available under an Emergency Use Authorization (EUA) for ages 6 months–15 years.
+Moderna has been approved for ages 18 and older, and is available under EUA for ages 6 months–17 years.
+J&J is available under an EUA for ages 18+.

 Yes.
 The COVID-19 vaccines have gone through the same rigorous review that all vaccines must follow in the U.S. In New York, the State’s independent COVID-19 Clinical Advisory Task Force also approved these COVID-19 vaccines as safe and effective.
 While the vaccine is in use, the FDA and the CDC are constantly monitoring for new side effects.